TimGJ/FileInventory/README.md

 Python3/SQLAlchemy scripts to do inventory of (potentially) massive directories.
 ## Background
-We have several (ca 10<sup>8</sup>) mostly MP3 files in a handful of directories, with some directories containing > 10<sup>6</sup> files.
+I have several (ca 10<sup>8</sup>) mostly MP3 files in a handful of directories, with some directories containing > 10<sup>6</sup> files.
-We also don't know how many of the files are duplicates (potentially many).
+I also don't know how many of the files are duplicates (potentially many).

-We therefore need to perform some sort of inventory on particular directory trees.
-Ordinarily we could do this using something like `os.walk()`, but, given the potentially unknown number of files in a particular directory this would possibly fill memory.
-(The directories in question are too big for the standard Linux `ls`, `mv` etc, and we already have to do exotic nonsense like
+I therefore need to perform some sort of inventory on particular directory trees.
+Ordinarily I could do this using something like `os.walk()`, but, given the potentially unknown number of files in a particular directory this would possibly fill memory.
+(The directories in question are too big for the standard Linux `ls`, `mv` etc, and I already have to do exotic nonsense like
 ```
 $ find foo/ -type f -print0 | xargs -0 mv -t bar/
 ```
 and the like.

-The FileInventory repo uses Python3 and SQLAlchemy to recurse down a particular directory structure and note each readable file it encounters therein, optionally performing an MD5 on each file as it goes.
-(Note that the MD5 option slows things down greatly, as each file has to be read.)
+The FileInventory software uses Python3 and SQLAlchemy to recurse down a particular directory structure and `stat` each readable file it encounters therein, optionally performing an MD5 on each file as it goes.

+(Note that the MD5 option slows things down greatly, as each file has to be read in to memory in its entirity, rather than merely `stat`ed.
+This isn't a problem on small e.g. MP3 files, but can be on large e.g. MySQLDump or ISO files)

 ## Prerequisites

-To run the software will require Python 3.x, the SQLAlchemy libraries and the appropriate DB connector e.g. mysql-connector for MySQL/MariaDB or pgsyco2 for Postgres.
+The software requires Python 3.x, the SQLAlchemy libraries and the appropriate DB connector e.g.
+`mysql-connector` for MySQL/MariaDB or `pgsyco2` for
+Postgres.

 It should be platform independent, but was developed in